WanaKin/Auth/README.md

 * Password resets
 * Simple dashboard to update username, email, and password

+## Subject To Change
+This package is still in beta, and a such things are subject to change, such as the database migrations.
+Feel free to use this for development and proof of concepts, but I recommend against using this in production until it reaches a stable release.

 ## Installation
 In order to install this package, simply add it to composer: